Tatum’s 22, 3-pointers lift Celtics over Hornets, 116-86

 The Celtics trailed by nine in the first quarter before taking command in the third, outscoring the Hornets 40-27 for a 28-point lead.
 Boston made 21 3-pointers.

+Williams said he thinks a big part of their recent success defensively is simply that they are trusting each other more on that end of the floor.

+“I feel like this is a big win obviously keeping the pace we’re on, keeping it rolling,” Williams said.
+“But we’ve got to have a lot more wins to get where we want to be.”

 Terry Rozier led Charlotte with 22 points and seven assists.
 Devonte’ Graham added 11 points.
 The 30-point loss is the Hornets’ worst of the season.
+The Hornets (25-24) began the night in fourth place in the Eastern Conference, but with only a 1 1/2 game lead over the Celtics (25-25) in eighth.
+Boston’s win dropped the Hornets to fifth and the margin between them to a a half-game.

 Charlotte was without three of its top scorers.
 LaMelo Ball (fractured right wrist) and Malik Monk (sprained right ankle) were joined by Gordon Hayward on the injured list Friday after he sprained his right foot during a win at Indiana.